 Whisk eggs together in a large bowl and slowly whisk in half-and-half, wine, mustard and remaining 1/2 teaspoon salt to blend well.
 Add baguette pieces and fold gently into egg mixture just to cover bread.
 Let soak for 30 minutes, stirring gently every 10 minutes.

-Page 2 of 3 - Place 2 tablespoons olive oil in a large pan over medium heat.
+Place 2 tablespoons olive oil in a large pan over medium heat.
 Add shallots and sauté until soft — about 5 minutes.
 Add chopped kale and cover for 3 minutes to wilt then remove lid and sauté for an additional 5 minutes.

 Reduce oven temperature to 350 degrees.